close — Close figures or networking resources in MATLAB and RunMat.

 status = close("clients")Expected output:

-status = 1Close all networking resources at once
+status = 1Close networking resources by selector

 client = tcpclient("localhost", 40000);